 A dead store may be indicative of careless programming or of a design or coding error, as either the use of the value was forgotten (almost certainly an error) or the assignment was performed even though it was not needed (at best inefficient).
 Dead stores may also arise as the result of mistyping the name of a variable, if the mistyped name matches the name of a variable in an enclosing scope.

 There are legitimate uses for apparent dead stores.
 For example, the value of the variable might be intended to be read by another execution thread or an external device, or its sensitivity requires destruction after it is used.
-In such cases, though, the variable should be marked as volatile.
+In such cases, though, mark the variable as volatile.
 Common compiler optimization techniques will remove apparent dead stores if the variables are not marked as volatile, hence causing incorrect execution or leakage, respectively.

 A dead store is justifiable if, for example: